 The issue of your mother’s health is a little bit trickier.
 We are commanded not to be deceptive in Islam, but we also have to care for your parents.
 You might want to consult with a scholar on this issue, but I will give you my opinion.

-I think it would be unadvisable to pretend to be Christian for the sake of your mother.
+I think it would be inadvisable to pretend to be Christian for the sake of your mother.
 But perhaps you don’t have to explicitly tell her you became Muslim, especially if you think it will cause issues.
-That said, if you feel your mother is able to accept you as Muslim, you should tell her, because it is best to be honest whenever possible.
+That said, if you feel your mother is able to accept you as Muslim, you should tell her, because it is best, to be honest, whenever possible.

 Again, I do encourage you to seek further guidance on this issue.